nus-cs2103-AY2223S2/tp/docs/UserGuide.md

             * Linked with list of jobs
             * Sort job list by date and slot
             * Display timetable of all scheduled/upcoming jobs in the week
+            * Display list of invalid and completed jobs
          * Stats dashboard:
             * Display all-time statistics
             * Display previous week's statistics